Skip to main content

 • Supporting cast:

 Jalam Singh: He came Sarr Utha Ke with the Princesses and boy!
 Kunwar Pratap just unknowingly saved his lady love at the Mela.
-Jalam Singh hated him, more because the princesses admired him.
-The best would definitely be Phool's trick that Pratap made him fell for.
+Jalam Singh hated him more because the princesses admired him.
+The best would definitely be Phool's trick that Pratap made him fall for.
 PrAja laughed, and so did we.

 Leech man: Sorry, leech man, I forgot your name!
 But he was Ewww!
 And very stupid for a killer to trap Ahmed Kaka like that.
 He was the first Killer, so worth mentioning!